cariberg/plantifull/_posts/2024-06-08-cabbage-steaks-lentils.md

 <h3> Directions </h3>

-1. Preheat the oven to 425&deg;F.
+1. Preheat the oven to 375&deg;F.

 2. Cook the lentils.
 If using an Instant Pot, pressure cook for about 7 minutes followed by a 10-minute slow release.
 Drain the lentils and set aside.

 2. While the lentils are cooking, mix together all the spices for the steak seasoning.
 Then place the cabbage slices on a baking tray and spray or brush with a light coat of olive oil.
 Sprinkle with the steak seasoning, then flip the cabbage over and repeat on the other side.
-Roast the cabbage for 12-16 minutes in the 425&deg;F oven until the edges are beginning to brown or get crispy.
+Roast the cabbage for 16 minutes in the 375&deg;F oven until the cabbage is tender and the edges are beginning to brown or get crispy.

 3. While things are cooking, prepare the chimichurri by mixing together all ingredients.